 Clomid is the former brand name of the drug clomiphene citrate, which doctors use to treat infertility in females.
 Sometimes, however, they may also prescribe it off-label for males with infertility.

 Infertility can affect both males and females.
-According to the National Institute for Child Health and Human Development, infertility results from:
+According to the

 - male reproductive issues one-third of the time

 - female reproductive issues one-third of the time

 - unknown issues or both male and female reproductive issues one-third of the time